-Name, Present Office Held and Province or State of Residency Director Since Number of Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised at the Date of this Information Circular (5) Principal Occupation and if not at present an elected director, occupation during the past five (5) years (4) Ronald Andrews (1)(2)(3) CA, USA Director May 2019 35,000 (Directly) Owner and operator of Andrews Orchards, president of West Wind Property Inc., and Director of Coral Gold Resources Ltd. Peter Bojtos (1)(2)(3) Colorado, USA Director June 2018 51,000 (Directly) Professional Engineer with over 48 years of worldwide experience in the mining industry
+Name, Present Office Held and Province or State of Residency Director Since Number of Shares Beneficially Owned, Directly or Indirectly, or over which Control or Direction is Exercised at the Date of this Information Circular (5) Principal Occupation and if not at present an elected director, occupation during the past five (5) years (4) Ronald Andrews (1)(2)(3) ID, USA Director May 2019 160,000 (Directly) Owner and operator of Andrews Orchards, President of West Wind Property Inc., and Director of Coral Gold Resources Ltd. from January 2010 to November 2020 Peter Bojtos (1)(2)(3) Colorado, USA Director June 2018 113,000 (Directly) Professional Engineer with over 50 years of worldwide experience in the mining industry David Wolfin BC, Canada President, CEO and Director October 1995 27,510 (Directly) 2,410,738 (Indirectly) Mining Executive; Officer and/or Director of several reporting issuers.
+Jasman Yee (3) BC, Canada Director January 2011 386,520 (Directly) Professional Engineer and Metallurgist